Nitrokey/nitrokey-documentation/storage/faq.rst

 **Q:** Is the Nitrokey Storage Common Criteria or FIPS certified?
     `Cure53`_ has performed an `independent security audit`_ of the hardware, firmware, and Nitrokey App.
-The security controler's hardware is Common Criteria certified (`Report`_; See `here`_, click "ICs, Smart Cards and Smart Card-Related Devices and Systems" and search for "NXP Smart Card Controller P5CD081V1A and its major configurations P5CC081V1A, P5CN081V1A,
+The security controller's hardware is Common Criteria certified (`Report`_; See `here`_, click "ICs, Smart Cards and Smart Card-Related Devices and Systems" and search for "NXP Smart Card Controller P5CD081V1A and its major configurations P5CC081V1A, P5CN081V1A,